-Before starting JasperReports Server, you must convert the plain text passwords that are currently stored in the repository export catalog that you created in section 14.3, "Running the Repository Export Utility," on page 130.
+Before starting JasperReports Server, you must convert the plain text passwords that are currently stored in the repository export catalog that you created in section 14.3, "Running the Repository Export Utility," on page 132.
 These plain-text passwords need to be converted to cipher text and reloaded into the database in order to successfully login after the server restarts.
 To do this, you must add the same encryption settings to the configuration file that is used by the import and export utilities.

-- 2. This file contains the passwordEncoder bean definition, the same as in the JasperReports Server WAR, only by itself.
-Modify this file to specify the encryption settings as described in section 14.4, "Specifying Encryption Settings in the JasperReports Server WAR," on page 130.
+- Open the following configuration file for editing: <js-install>/buildomatic/conf_source/iePro/applicationContext-security.xml - 2.
+This file contains the passwordEncoder bean definition, the same as in the JasperReports Server WAR, only by itself.
+Modify this file to specify the encryption settings as described in section 14.4, "Specifying Encryption Settings in the JasperReports Server WAR," on page 132.